idaholab/moose/framework/doc/content/finite_volumes/fv_design.md

 reflected/mirrored from the existing cell.
 A design was chosen that allows handling ghost-element creation and use by existing flux kernels automatically for enforcement of Dirichlet BCs.
-This procedure results in the Dirichlet BC objects not actually being respondible for calculating residual contributions.
+This procedure results in the Dirichlet BC objects not actually being responsible for calculating residual contributions.
 They instead inform the ghost-element initialization while the normal flux BCs are used to calculate boundary residual contributions.
 This and other differences motivated the creation of a separate FV BC system.